ROSEN-A/ROSEN-A-1/Documentation/Meeting Minutes/meeting 1.md

 	The client has establish the notion that developing the machine learning algorithm is the main priority of this semester.

+Hopefully this will work out...
+I mean the project, that is.
 	The client has ommited the requirement of having a working vector database to store vectors and image information.